 3 – Dead Bugs

-The folks at Pest Resources suggest an excellent indicator you might have a pest problem, is dead bugs.
-Nobody wants to walk into their place of comfort to find dead bugs lining the windowsills, carpets, or kitchen table.
+The folks at Pest Resources suggest an excellent indicator you might have a pest problem is dead bugs.
+People want to avoid walking into their place of comfort to find dead bugs lining the windowsills, carpets, or kitchen tables.

-Above all, when you do your cleaning routine, make sure you check every nook and cranny because where you find dead bugs, you will find alive ones, too.
+Above all, when you do your cleaning routine, check every nook and cranny because where you find dead bugs, you will find alive ones, too.

 4 – Damaged Plants – A Common Pest Problem

-Generally, we tend to overlook many of the signs of a pest problem, including the way our flowers look.
-More so, some of the pests that may infest your home love to eat plants.
-So, if there’s visible gnawing or chewing, or even strange holes in your plants, then you may need to get a fumigation specialist in for a look.
+Generally, we tend to overlook many signs of a pest problem, including how our flowers look.
+More so, some pests that may infest your home love to eat plants.
+So, if there are visible gnawing, chewing, or even strange holes in your plants, you may need to get a fumigation specialist in for a look.

-On the bright side, if you begin to notice these issues on the plants outside of your house but not inside, then you have a chance to eradicate the problem before they start invading your home.
-We all love our houseplants so be sure to keep an eye out for any pest problems.
+On the bright side, if you begin to notice these issues on the plants outside of your house but not inside, you have a chance to eradicate the problem before they start invading your home.
+We all love our houseplants, so watch for any pest problems.

 5 – Close To A Known Breeding Ground